 - 4.1 The Council has consulted the "duty to co-operate bodies" ("DtC bodies") where these were in existence at the time at each formal stage of preparation of the Strategy i.e. Issues and Options, Preferred Options and Proposed Submission stage.
-The Council has carefully logged the comments made up to Preferred Options stage and will continue this approach in future stages of the Core Strategy.
-The specific ways in which the Council has considered and where appropriate responded to points made by each body are set out in the Council's Reports of Consultation5 and "Accounting for Report of Consultation"6 documents. - 4.2 At pre-preparation stage, the Council undertook a series of workshops in each of the Borough's four township areas (Halewood, Huyton, Kirkby, and Prescot/Whiston/Knowsley Village/Cronton).
-These workshops (known as the "Plan Knowsley" workshops7) identified the key attributes and issues affecting each area, and involved several of the "DtC" bodies. - 4.3 The Council has also undertaken a series of workshops involving neighbouring local authorities and some of the other DtC bodies at each subsequent stage of Strategy preparation (i.e. Issues and Options, Preferred Options and Proposed Submission stage). - 4.4 The Council has also undertaken more specific forms of co-operation to address specific issues with different bodies or groups of bodies.
-These are set out below and in appendix 1.
+The Council has carefully logged the comments made throughout the process and recorded these in the Reports of Consultation.
+Specific ways in which the Council has considered and where appropriate responded to points made by each body are set out in the Council's "Accounting for Preferred Options Consultation" document. - 4.2 At pre-preparation stage, the Council undertook a series of workshops in each of the Borough's four township areas (Halewood, Huyton, Kirkby, and Prescot/Whiston/Knowsley Village/Cronton).
+These workshops (known as the "Plan Knowsley" workshops) identified the key attributes and issues affecting each area, and involved several of the "DtC" bodies. - 4.3 The Council has also undertaken a series of workshops involving neighbouring local authorities and some of the other DtC bodies at each subsequent stage of Strategy preparation (i.e. Issues and Options, Preferred Options and Proposed Submission stage).

-5 Knowsley Core Strategy Issues and Options Paper: Report of Consultation (Knowsley MBC, 2010) and Knowsley Core Strategy Preferred Options Report: Report of Consultation (Knowsley MBC, 2011) 6 Accounting for Preferred Options Consultation (Knowsley MBC, 2012)
+&lt;sup>5 Knowsley Core Strategy Issues and Options Paper: Report of Consultation (Knowsley MBC, 2010); Knowsley Core Strategy Preferred Options Report: Report of Consultation (Knowsley MBC, 2011); and Local Plan: Core Strategy - Statement of Previous Consultation (Knowsley MBC, July 2013)